osrf/gazebo_tutorials/install_from_source/tutorial_4-0.md

     >        cmake -DCMAKE_BUILD_TYPE=Debug ../

     > Note: A big part of the compilation is the test suite.
-If it is useful to temporary disable it during the developemnt, you can use:
+If it is useful to temporary disable it during the development, you can use:

     >>        cmake ../ -DENABLE_TESTS_COMPILATION:BOOL=False